Psychology BSc (Hons)

 I won the Citation for Excellence Award from the British Psychological Society for my dissertation which explored positive psychology and tourism at an outdoor winter festival.
 By continuing with my PhD studies here, I’m helping to shape this young university’s reputation and contribute to changes that may benefit residents.
 For the next three years, I will be working on the project: ‘Physical Activity in Older Adults with Visual Impairment.’
 The Studentship is funded by the European Social Fund and Scottish Funding Council as part of developing Scotland’s workforce in the Scotland 2014-2020 European Structural and Investment Fund Programme with additional part funding from the University of the Highlands and Islands.

-Aniéle Viljoen-Steele graduated with a firstclass honours from the BSc (Hons) Psychology at our Inverness College UHI campus and is now undertaking her PhD with the university.
+Aniéle Viljoen-Steele graduated with a firstclass honours from the BSc (Hons) Psychology at our UHI Inverness campus and is now undertaking her PhD with the university.

 Thank you for your interest in studying Psychology BSc (Hons) with us.